Overseas fertility treatment – is it the right choice for you?

 Not so much a double blow, more of a triple sucker punch.

-Our limited funds meant we couldn’t afford the £6,500 to £10,000 plus that we were being quoted by some of the private clinics at home in the UK, particularly when we knew our odds were so poor and that multiple rounds could be on the cards.
-We were desolate.
+Our limited funds meant we couldn’t afford the average £10,000 for a cycle of IVF with ICSI privately in the UK, particularly when we knew our odds were so poor and that multiple rounds could be on the cards.
+We were broken.

 Desperate Google hunts for alternatives led us to investigate a few clinics in the Czech Republic.
 Suddenly there was a chink of light – we quickly realised that even with flights, accommodation and medication, any potential treatment would be around 40% to 50% cheaper than those UK clinics.
 That slashed treatment costs by thousands of pounds.